cilium/cilium/Documentation/contributing.rst

 <https://onsi.github.io/ginkgo/#extracting-common-setup-beforeeach>`_ within a
 `Describe or Context
 <https://onsi.github.io/ginkgo/#organizing-specs-with-containers-describe-and-context>`_.
-This method is an equivalent to ``SetUp`` or initalize functions in common unit test frameworks.
+This method is an equivalent to ``SetUp`` or initialize functions in common unit test frameworks.

 AfterAll